oozdal/readSLHA/README.md

-# Python class to read multiple SLHA files using PySLHA, and to test them based on the experimental results
+# Python class to read multiple SLHA files using PySLHA
+# and testing them based on the experimental results

 Python Class -> classReadSLHA.py

 An example script which uses classReadSLHA.py -> readSLHA.py